jhlagado/restful/README.md

 ```
 npm i <packname-name>
 ```
 this will download the package and store it in your application's `node_modules` directory and automatically add it to the `dependencies` section of your `package.json` file.

-You shou now find a node_modules directory, an updated `package.json` file and a `package-lock.json` which contains the versions of all of the installed packages.
+You should now find a node_modules directory in your projects folder.
+You'll also notice that your `package.json` file has been updated and a  `package-lock.json` file has been created which contains the version numbers of all of your installed packages.

 ## Installing dependencies

-For example when installing the utility package known as `chalk`, type
+For example let's try installing the utility package known as `chalk` into your project,

+In your terminal window type
 ```
 npm i chalk
 ```
-This command installs the dependency in `node_modules` and adds an entry to the `dependencies` section in `package.json`
+This command installs the dependency (and all of its dependencies) into the `node_modules` directory and adds an entry to the `dependencies` section in `package.json`

 ```
 "dependencies":
   "chalk": "^2.4.2"
 }
 ```
-dependencies are in the semantic version format
+Dependencies are in the semantic version format

 ```
 "<package-name>": "<semantic-version>",
 ```